-Emergency Paid Sick Leave Act COVERED EMPLOYERS WHAT THE LAW REQUIRES AMOUNT OF PAID LEAVE PAY DURING LEAVE 1 REQUIRED POSTING EXCEPTIONS related to COVID-19.
-2. The employee has been advised by a health care provider to self-quarantine due to concerns related to COVID-19.
-3. The employee is experiencing symptoms of COVID-19 and is seeking a medical diagnosis.
-4. The employee is caring for a person who is subject to a quarantine or isolation order or has been advised by a health care provider to self-quarantine.
-5. The employee is caring for a son or daughter because the child's school or place of care has been closed or the child's childcare is unavailable due to COVID-19 precautions.
-6. The employee is experiencing any other substantially similar condition specified by the Secretary of HHS in consultation with the Secretaries of the Treasury and Labor.
-Part-Time Employees: • Entitled to 2 weeks of pay based on their average amount of hours worked.
+Emergency Paid Sick Leave Act COVERED EMPLOYERS WHAT THE LAW REQUIRES AMOUNT OF PAID LEAVE PAY DURING LEAVE 1 REQUIRED POSTING EXCEPTIONS related to COVID- 19; 3.
+The employee is experiencing symptoms of COVID-19 and is seeking a medical diagnosis; 4.
+The employee is caring for a person who is subject to a quarantine or isolation order or has been advised by a health care provider to self-quarantine; 5.
+The employee is caring for a son or daughter because the child's school or place of care has been closed or the child's childcare is unavailable due to COVID-19 precautions; or 6.
+The employee is experiencing any other substantially similar condition specified by the Secretary of HHS in consultation with the Secretaries of the Treasury and Labor.
 Employers receive a tax credit for any amount paid for such leave.
-3) The local minimum wage.
-Cap of \$511 per day and an aggregate limit of \$5.110. follow reasonable notice procedures to continue to receive paid sick leave. after the first workday (or portion thereof) an employee receives paid sick time.
+Time Off to Care for a Sick Family member or a Child Not in School: Employee must be compensated at two-thirds of their regular rate of pay.
+There is a cap of \$200 per day and an aggregate limit of \$2,000. the first workday (or portion thereof) an employee receives paid sick time.

 The Emergency Paid Sick Leave Act also prohibits employers from retaliating against an employee for taking paid sick time or engaging in protected activity as to rights provided to the employee under the Emergency Paid Sick Leave Act.
-An employee's remedies for a violation of the Emergency Paid Sick Leave Act are the same remedies as those provided for a violation of the Fair Labor Standards Act-namely, damages, an equal amount as liquidated damages, attorneys' fees, costs, and injunctive relief or reinstatement.
+An employee's remedies for a violation of the Emergency Paid Sick Leave Act are the same remedies as those provided for a violation of the

+Fair Labor Standards Act-namely, damages, an equal amount as liquidated damages, attorneys' fees, costs, and injunctive relief or reinstatement.